yahoo/serviceping/docs/examples.md

 handle the http request.

-### Pinging an SSL url
+### Pinging a SSL url

 When pinging a ssl URL serviceping adds the ssl version information in the response.

-!!! example "serviceping https://www.cnn.com/" with timings
+!!! example "serviceping https://www.cnn.com/ with timings"

     ```console
     $ serviceping -d https://www.cnn.com/